jonathanzhang98/campus-bus-simulation-system/labs/lab11_iteration1/README.md

 Add a pause/resume button to the simulation.
 If a user presses the pause/resume button, the simulation should pause.
 When the user presses the button again, the simulation should resume from where it left off.

-This will entail adding a button to the graphical user interface, and depending on the design, could require the addition of command to the command pattern implemented in the `my_web_server_command` files in the directory `project/web_code/web`."
+This will entail adding a button to the graphical user interface, and depending on the design, could require the addition of command to the command pattern implemented in the `my_web_server_command` files in the directory `project/web_code/web`.

 There are **two deliverables for this lab**:
 1. UML of the Bus Factory you choose to Implement for interation 1 integrated into your updated UML diagram of the Transit Simulation.
-2. Pause/Resume Button Pseudocode
+2. Pause/Resume Button code

 These should be submitted on Canvas, and they are due at **11:55pm on Friday, March 20** at the same time as the rest of the Iteration 1 requirements.
 ​